OXID-eSales/oxideshop-user-documentation/releases/releases-73/oxid-eshop-730.rst

 OXID eShop Compilation 7.3.0
 ============================

-.. todo: #HR: Release date: tbd
+Release date: 10-04-2025

 Changes
 -------

-* Leverage full compatibility with PHP 8.2 to 8.4.
+* Ensure secure and future-proof operation by leveraging full compatibility with PHP 8.2 to 8.4.

   The software supports PHP versions up to and including PHP 8.4.
 However, note changes in floating-point rounding behavior in PHP 8.4, which may result in different calculation outcomes compared to PHP 8.3.